-Parents’ Night Out: Ministry champions recruited and led volunteer teams, providing respite for caregivers while their children enjoy dinner, games and crafts: Union Presbyterian Church, Menlo Church Mountain View, Twin Oaks Church, and Trinity Church of Sunnyvale partnering with Garden City Church.
+Parents’ Night Out: Ministry champions recruited and led volunteer teams, providing respite for caregivers while their children enjoy dinner, games and crafts: First Presbyterian Church San Mateo, Santa Teresa Catholic Parish, and Calvary Church.

-Backpack Drive: 350 foster youth received new backpacks with school supplies collected from 22 churches.
+Backpack Drive: 678 foster youth received new backpacks with school supplies collected from churches throughout our region.

-Giving Tree: Donor generosity at 47 churches enabled us to deliver 1,821 new Christmas gifts to foster and other at- risk children.
+Giving Tree: Donor generosity at corporations and churches enabled us to deliver over 2,000 new Christmas gifts to foster and other at-risk children.

 Special Projects: Done-in-a-day minor home improvement, gardening and other projects and repairs were lovingly provided to network families in need.

 Teens in foster group homes as well as young adults in need of transitional housing remain amongst our top concerns.
-By cooking in 12 group home locations and co-sponsoring special events and education, we provide the care and resources to help these most vulnerable foster youth recognize their full potential.
+By cooking in group home locations and co-sponsoring special events and education in collaboration with both San Mateo and Santa Clara Counties, we provide the care and resources to help these most vulnerable foster youth recognize their full potential.